bdKiron/Face--and-eye-detect/README.md

 # Face--and-eye-detect
-Face and detection using openCv and with haarcascade_file
+Face and detection using openCv with haarcascade_file